 At 30 September 2017, there were 41 coal mining operations in NSW; 20 underground mines (15 longwall operations) and 21 open cut mines.
 There were no mine closures during the quarter.

 Raw coal production for the September 2017 quarter fell by 9 per cent or 6 million tonnes to 59.5 million tonnes against the June 2017 quarter production figure of 65.5 million tonnes.
-Underground coal mines produced 13.6 million tonnes of raw coal during the September 2017 quarter, down 16 per cent or 2.6 million tonnes compared to the June 2017 quarter, while open cut mines produced 45.8 million tonnes of raw coal, down 7 per cent against the 49.4 million tonnes won during the June 2017 quarter.
+Underground coal mines produced 13.6 million tonnes of raw coal during the September 2017 quarter.
+This is down 16 per cent or 2.6 million tonnes compared to the June 2017 quarter, while open cut mines produced 45.8 million tonnes of raw coal, down 7 per cent against the 49.4 million tonnes won during the June 2017 quarter.
 Saleable coal production fell 11 per cent, or 5.4 million tonnes, to 45.9 million tonnes in the period.

 NSW coal production was down 5.2 million tonnes or 8 per cent compared to the September 2016 quarter.